summer1984/log-analysis-tool/README.md

 ** Class Project **

-# Top Articles
+# Log Analysis Tool

-This is an internal reporting tool for a newspaper site to discover what kind of articles the site's readers like.
+The log analysis reporting tool prints out reports (in plain text) based on the data in a database.
+The tool is a Python program using the psycopg2 module to connect to the database.

 #### How it Works